 - Overage yield of each variety is expressed relative to the standard check.

 - Significant statistical differences relative to the standard check are indicated.

-- 18 green and yellow pea sites established across Alberta and two sites in north eastern British Colombia
+- 19 green and yellow pea sites established across Alberta and 2 sites in northeastern British Colombia

 - 4 chickpea trials at Bow Island, Brooks, Lethbridge and Medicine Hat